-B. FUNDS AND ACCOUNT GROUPS The accounts of the District are organized and operated on the basis of funds and account groups.
+B. FUNDS AND ACCOUNT GROUPS The accounts of the District are organized and operated on the basis of funds.
 A fund is an independent fiscal and accounting entity with a self-balancing set of accounts.
 Fund accounting segregates funds according to their intended purpose and is used to aid management in demonstrating compliance with finance-related legal and contractual provisions.
-The minimum number of funds are maintained consistent with legal and managerial requirements.
+The District has only one fund.